axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

 <h1>rCoins Are (Not) Fungible</h1>
  <p>In today&rsquo;s financial model, to be effective as a medium of exchange, money must be fungible—one coin is indistinguishable from all others. &ldquo;Trying to use a non-fungible good as money results in transaction costs of individually evaluating each unit of the good before an exchange can take place.&rdquo;<a href="#en15"><sup id="bm15">&hairsp;&nabla;&hairsp;</sup></a></p>
  <p>Thankfully, <span class="_paradigm">rCoin</span>s are fungible throughout the world as a class.
 Their transaction costs, nationally and internationally, are negligible.</p>
  <p>But, also thankfully, they are not fungible individually.
 Each <span class="_paradigm">rCoin</span> carries information about its genesis and history and this translates to a different level of risk associated with each one.
 Their only transaction cost is that of &ldquo;evaluating&rdquo; whether or not to accept the risk associated with it.
 But this can be automated and it is insignificant.
-To decide whether to accept a given mix of <span class="_paradigm">rCoin</span>s as payment carries no financial cost since most transactions would be driven by the app&rsquo;s results and the few exceptions to it would be driven by people to people relationships.<a href="#en16"><sup id="bm16">&hairsp;&nabla;&hairsp;</sup></a></p>
+To decide whether to accept a given mix of <span class="_paradigm">rCoin</span>s as payment carries no financial cost since most transactions would be driven by the app&rsquo;s results and the few exceptions to it would be driven by people to people relationships.</p>

 <h1>rCoins Represent Broad Value</h1>
  <p>To be robust, a <span class="_paradigm">rCoin</span> needs to be tied to value creation, and <span class="_paradigm">rCoin</span>s are.
 In fact they represent more than financial value.
 Their value also represents wellbeing, acts of kindness, and whatever else people consider important.
 And since <span class="_paradigm">rCoin</span>s are factored through <span class="_paradigm">RAD</span>s they represent broad value contributions as well.</p>